 The trouble with territories

 Only 53% of sales reps regularly hit quota.
 And despite significant investments in coaching, training and tools, attainment still suffers.
-Annual territory planning takes way too much time, and never produces the results you want.
+Annual sales territory planning takes way too much time, and never produces the results you want.

 76% of companies still use a geographic sales territory model to assign accounts to sales reps.
 And 83% of companies design their territories with spreadsheets.
 But opportunity is not distributed geographically.

 With a traditional approach to sales territories, some reps get territories with so many high-potential accounts they can’t talk to them all, while other reps starve in territories with low potential.
 That results in:

 - Attainment imbalances: Not every rep gets the same chance for success.